-For many offices, the most frustrating experience related to Microsoft Outlook is finding out that, unless you are using Microsoft Exchange Server, there is no simple, built-in, reliable method for sharing contacts and calendars.
-That’s right, there’s no “magic wand” you can wave to enable people to easily share Outlook data without Exchange.
+For many offices, the most frustrating experience related to Microsoft Outlook is finding out that, unless you are using Microsoft Exchange Server (including Outlook.com), there is no simple, built-in, reliable method for sharing contacts and calendars.
+That's right, there's no "magic wand" you can wave to enable people to easily share Outlook data without Exchange.
+However, it is much easier now that Outlook.com us hosted on Office 365 Exchange servers.

 One reason that this goal of sharing is so elusive is that standalone users store data in Personal Folders .pst files.
 However, two people cannot work from the same Personal Folders .pst file at the same time, because these files are not designed for shared access.
 The same problem occurs if two people try to look at the same Personal Address Book.
 Of course, if two people share the same computer at different times of the day, they can share data; see Sharing Microsoft Outlook Info on One PC.
 A relatively recent development is the advent of a few products that can bypass the shared access limitations of PST files.

-New in Outlook 2007, is calendar publishing.
+Beginning with Outlook 2007, users can share or publish calendars with Internet accounts.
 This feature allows you to email all or part of your calendar, or publish it to the Internet or any a WEBDAV server.
 Right click on the name of the calendar you wish to share to see these options.
-Microsoft currently offers free publishing to their Office Online website.
 See Share Calendars with Local Users using Internet Publishing to learn how to publish the calendar to your own WEBDAV server.

 Some of the tools for synchronizing Outlook data via the Web also allow other people to access the information.
-You can use the Yahoo and MSN/Hotmail calendars to share your appointments with others.
-Hotmail Live users can use the Outlook Hotmail Connector to sync their appointments and contacts with the web-based calendar and contacts.
+You can use the Yahoo and Outlook.com calendars to share your appointments with others.
+Outlook.com users can sync appointments and contacts with the web-based calendar and contacts when the account is configured as a Microsoft Exchange account.

 Many of the solutions listed on this page will allow you to share all Outlook data.